 We have come to appreciate that aesthetic treatment should focus on the underlying causes such as structural changes in the skeleton and soft tissues.
 As we age, there is a loss of volume, most pronounced in some regions of the face, accompanied by soft tissue laxity and sagging.

-At Infinity Aesthetics Swansea, Owen has level-7 training, having the knowledge to inject dermal fillers around the face to create a harmonious, rejuvenated appearance.
+At Infinity Aesthetics Swansea, Owen has the knowledge to inject dermal fillers around the face to create a harmonious, rejuvenated appearance.
 He can inject with needle or cannula depending on the area within the face, adjusting the technique and depth of injection to remain as safe as possible and obtain the best result.
 Typically, he starts in the midface around the cheeks or temple to provide a lift which can be seen in the tissues of the lower face before targeting these directly.

 It is imperative, however not to overfill a face as this can lead to an abnormal appearance, such as excessive lip size or massive cheeks.
 When using dermal fillers in our Swansea aesthetic clinic, we always aim for a natural appearance, considering timeless beauty proportions.